wp-plugins/click4assistance-live-chat-real-time-visitor-monitoring/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Click4Assistance UK provides Live Chat Software.Allow visitors on your site to start a live chat,monitor visitors in real-time and invite them chat.
+Click4Assistance UK provides Live Chat Software.
+Allowing visitors to start a live chat, you can even monitor them in real-time inviting them to chat.

 == Description ==

 Simply add our live chat software add-on to your WordPress site or blog and let customers chat with you direct.

 The leading UK live chat provider Click4Assistance provides a simple to install, secure and reliable WordPress add-on, allowing you to add  live chat plus many other features to your website in a few simple steps.
-Please note that Click4Assistance Live Chat is a paid product with 21-day no obligation free trial (no credit card details needed).
+Please note that Click4Assistance Live Chat for business websites is a paid product with 21-day no obligation free trial (no credit card details needed).
 For more details see pricing and plans.

 <p><strong>Proven to:</strong></p>

 <ol>
 <li>Boost both your sales and customer satisfaction</li>
-<li>Reduced Abandonments</li>
+<li>Reduce Abandonments</li>
 <li>Reduce Costs by spending less time on each enquiry</li>
 </ol>